 The benefits for businesses from adopting the SDGs framework include creating new business opportunities, generating a business case for sustainability, improving stakeholder relationships, engaging in global and industrial policy developments, ‘stabilizing societies and markets’ and having a shared purpose.
 To reap these benefits businesses will require systems-based solutions, which imply innovating the business model and value created by a company for the environment, society and economy through a comprehensive consideration of a broader network of stakeholders across the industrial system.

-There is an increase in unconventional partnerships that involve businesses of various scales and sizes working with government and, non-profit and non-governmental organisations to address the SDGs.
-DuPont to address ending hunger (Goal 2) through food security, partnered with the Government of Ethiopia and the U.S. Agency for International Development (USAID) to 'improve maize productivity and raise income through agronomic training, improved inputs, and greater access to credit, markets and grain storage'.
+There is an increase in unconventional partnerships that involve businesses of various scales and sizes working with government and, non-profit and non-governmental organizations to address the SDGs.
+DuPont to address ending hunger (Goal 2) through food security, partnered with the Government of Ethiopia and the U.S. Agency for International Development (USAID) to ‘improve maize productivity and raise income through agronomic training, improved inputs, and greater access to credit, markets and grain storage’.

 Novozymes is fostering multilateral partnerships with its ‘Partnering for Impact strategy’ (Goal 17).
 It established the ‘Sustainable Bioenergy High Impact Opportunity (HIO) for sustainable bioenergy solutions with its partners.
 It is using SDGs for business innovation.
 Claus Stig Pedersen, Head of Corporate Sustainability at Novozymes noted ‘Some of the world’s most pressing problems’ climate change, dwindling natural resources, rising population’ are also some of our biggest future business opportunities’.

-Google is helping to achieve the 'increase economic productivity' target of Goal 8, by aiming to assist '20 million Indian small and medium sized enterprises to go online by 2017' with the 'Google My Business' app.
-The app will help SMEs to 'create and manage their content for free on Google products in both Hindi and English', which will help to improve revenue generation.
-Other examples of businesses working on the 17 goals include P&G, The Walt Disney Company, Walmart, Chevron, Mastercard, Ericsson, Microsoft, IBM, amongst others.
+Google is helping to achieve the ‘increase economic productivity’ target of Goal 8, by aiming to assist ’20 million Indian small and medium-sized enterprises to go online by 2017′ with the ‘Google My Business’ app.
+The app will help SMEs to ‘create and manage their content for free on Google products in both Hindi and English’, which will help to improve revenue generation.
+Other examples of businesses working on the 17 goals include P&G, The Walt Disney Company, Walmart, Chevron, Mastercard, Ericsson, Microsoft, and IBM, amongst others.

-Helen Clark, Administrator of the United Nations Development Programme, said 'if the global community collectively is prepared to step up to the challenge of achieving the Sustainable Development Goals, then there's a chance of achieving sustainable development' and with it better prospects for people and our planet'.
+Helen Clark, Administrator of the United Nations Development Programme, said ‘If the global community collectively is prepared to step up to the challenge of achieving the Sustainable Development Goals, then there’s a chance of achieving sustainable development’ and with it better prospects for people and our planet’.